 And while there are a lot of comprehensive health insurance policies that provide coverage for an array of medical conditions and treatments, very few offer dental insurance.
 Most health insurance packages offered in India do not offer coverage for dental procedures for both private as well as group (in most cases, company-paid) insurance policies.

-So why is dental treatment receiving the proverbial cold shoulder from insurance companies?
+So why is dental treatment receiving the proverbial cold shoulder from insurance companies in india?
 While there is no consensus as to the exclusion of dental cover from traditional health coverage, many believe that dental treatment does not come under the umbrella of health services as classified by insurers.

 Another possible reason is a few policyholders could file claims for procedures that fall under cosmetic dentistry or opt for high-end dental procedures, resulting in insurers having to pay out large sums toward claim settlement.